Investments

 Seeking Guaranteed Returns: Invest In A CD, Pay Down Mortgage Or Eliminate Student Loans?

 Guaranteed returns are always nice.
-Unfortunately, guaranteed returns are generally very low, especially in this low interest rate environment.
-Due to low interest rates, investors have been investing in risk assets for greater returns.
-The first thing we need to understand is money used to invest in a CD, pay down a mortgage, or pay off student loans should […]
+Unfortunately, guaranteed returns are generally low compared to the potential returns you can make investing in stocks, real estate, and other risk assets.
+The first thing we need to understand is money used to invest in a CD, pay down a mortgage, or pay off student loans should be grouped together in one bucket: the

 Seeking Guaranteed Returns: Invest In A CD, Pay Down Mortgage Or Eliminate Student Loans?
 Read More »